 Always make sure to have your belongings with you and if you rented a car, roll up windows and lock your doors.

-We also saw a ton of tourists free camping at the beach so Montezuma is one of the safer beach towns in Costa Rica.
+We also saw a ton of tourists free camping at the beach so Montezuma is one of the safer beach towns in Costa Rica for this.
 Montezuma is ideal for all tourists: solo travelers, backpackers, couples, families, luxury travelers and budget travelers.

 Montezuma experiences typical tropical weather with a dry and rainy season.
 The sunniest and driest months are January – April and temperatures are around 90s F (32 C).
 Rainy season is May – November and the rainiest months are October and November.
 Temperatures don’t change too much but it does cool down to low 70s F at night (21 C).